sksum/rhaegal-core/README.md

-# server-c
+# Rhaegal

-This is an implementation of a simple C server from scratch, using https://eli.thegreenplace.net/2017/concurrent-servers-part-1-introduction/ as a template.
+This is a concurrent, lightweight, multi-threaded webserver made in C using inspiration from https://eli.thegreenplace.net/2017/concurrent-servers-part-1-introduction/ and https://github.com/davidmoreno/onion
 This repo is divided based on different parts of the blog :
+- Tutorial
+    - Sequential
-- sequential servers
+    - Threaded
-- threaded both one_thread_per_client and using a thread_pool
-- event driven
+    - Event driven
+- Rhaegal
+    - demo
+        - api,models,src
-- libuv
+    - server.c